Agamennon/redux-tiny-router/README.md

 ```

-The basic idea is this, no more controller components, its just state, the reducer in redux-tiny-router, will feed your state
+The basic idea is this, no more controller components, it's just state, the reducer in redux-tiny-router, will feed your state
 with a router object that represent all the nuances of the url automatically

 ### What do i get in this router object?